 Professional in-clinic fluorine treatments are quickly and easily applied in the form of a gel, foam or varnish.
 The fluoride used in these treatments is stronger than mouthwashes or toothpastes containing fluorine.

-as with Crack sealants Strong fluoride treatments are not always necessary for every child, so talk to your dentist to find out if your child is at increased risk of tooth decay.
+as with Crack sealants Strong fluoride treatments aren't always necessary for every child, so talk to your dentist for a checkup to see if your child is at higher risk of tooth decay.
 If your child needs fluoride, the dentist can offer you a fluoride plan based on his or her specific needs.

 don't hesitate toCommunicate with Bimaristan Center in Turkey, We provide our services extensively and precisely.

 X-rays are an important pediatric dental procedure to help the dentist monitor what's going on under the gums in a child's mouth.
 X-rays are generally safe for children but dentists should take as little as possible to get the information they need.